SteadyCadence/api-docs/content/03-organization.md

 api/v1/organizations/{organization_slug}/users/
 ```

 A member JSON object has the following properties.
-These properties are similar to the [`account` JSON object](#example-account-json-object), but they include whether that user is an admin of the organization in question.
+These properties are similar to the [`account` JSON object](#example-account-json-object), but they include whether the user is an admin of the organization in question.

 Property | Type | Description
 ---|---|---